williamhorning/williamhorning/src/content/docs/lightning/users/commands.md

 | ----- | ----------------------------- |
 | `[id]` | the ID of the current bridge |

-Leaves the bridge in the current channel if goven an id.
+Leaves the bridge in the current channel if given an id.

 ![leaving bridge image](./commands/leave.png)